hanabi/hanabi.github.io/Empty_Clues.md

 <br />

-### Empty Clue Play Priority
+### Play Priority

-* In normal Hat Guessing, whether or not a card has a clue on it is irrelevant.
-* In the empty clue convention, the priority is as follows:
+* If a player has two or more playable cards, the priority is as follows:
   1) unclued & unknown cards
-  2) clued & unknown cards (includes cards from finesses)
+  2) clued & unknown cards (which includes cards from *Finesses*)
   3) clued & known cards
-* If there are more than one card that meets the above criteria, the normal Hat Guessing play priority is used.
+* If there two or more cards of the same category, then the priority is as follows:
+  1) lowest rank
+  2) left-most

+### Discard Priority

+* If a player has two or more trash cards, the priority is to discard the left-most card.